15 Jaw-Dropping Natural Landmarks in Western Australia

 Lancelin Sand Dunes

-One of the easiest WA landmarks to see from Perth are the Lancelin sand dunes.
+One of the easiest WA landmarks to see from Perth is the Lancelin sand dunes.
 These large, undulating, stark white mass awaits you in the small coastal town of Lancelin, about 1.5 hours north of Perth.
 These sand dunes seem to stretch on forever!

 The best way to explore them is by renting a sand board and going for a ride down them.